February 4, 2022

-In this article we'll review all the steps involved in buying a home, and link to additional details for each step.
-Here is an overview list to help you get a better understanding of each step and where you might be in the process.
+Now let’s review all the steps involved in buying a home.
+We’ll link to additional details when needed.
+This is a general overview list to help you better understand each step and where you might be in the process.

 - Getting pre-qualified